intellij-move/intellij-move.github.io/Writerside/topics/Testing.md

 Intellij-Move plugin integrates with Aptos and Sui CLIs testing functionality.

-TODO: a little explanation on Run Configurations

-Take a look at [RustRover documentation](https://www.jetbrains.com/help/rust/run-debug-configuration.html) for more information.

 <procedure title="Run tests in file / folder" id="run_tests_in_file_folder">
 <step></step>
 </procedure>